 Some of the noted colleges and universities that have included this course are Harlow College in the U.K. and Mercantec Vocational College in Denmark, both consisting of 3,000 students.
-The Harlow College also provides the course for adults who are seeking to regain employment in app development.
-The Technical University of Munich in Germany and Hogeschool Van Arnhem en Nijmegen in the Netherlands consists of 34,000 students who now have the ability to learn to code through app development with swift.
+Harlow College also provides the course for adults who are seeking to regain employment in app development.
+The Technical University of Munich in Germany and Hogeschool Van Arnhem en Nijmegen in the Netherlands consist of 34,000 students who now have the ability to learn to code through app development with swift.

 coding is an essential skill for today’s workforce, and through Everyone Can Code, we’re giving people around the world the power to learn, write and teach coding – Tim Cook, Apple’s CEO.

 Apple’s Swift is a programming language that enables to create the next generation cutting-edge software.
 Since the launch of the Apple Store in 2008, it had earned $16 billion in App Store sales which globally turns out as $70 billion.
 In Europe Apple has generated 1.36 million jobs paying around $18 billion to developers across Europe.